jiang-qc/Capstone_Project/Daily_Log/README.md

 ## 2022/05/17
 - I explored more about the readability scores that can be used in our features and some other features like coherence.

-## 2022/05/18

 ## 2022/05/19
 - Finished code review and teamwork skills reflection

 ## 2022/05/20
 - I attended the friday talk and wrote the reflection about it.

-## 2022/05/20 Reflection on Friday Speaker Series 2

-1. MLOps is the fusion of traditional DevOps processes in the context of data science and machine learning.
-ML processes are data-centric contrasted with the code-centric philosophy of DevOps.
-Taking learnings and methodologies from DevOps and applying them to the context of Data and ML yields an operating model termed MLOps or DataOps.
-2. DataOps is an operating model very similar to MLOps but applied to the context of data specifically.
-Without DataOps any ML initiative would have a hard time getting off the ground.
-DataOps enables teams to minimize the turnaround time of data analytics cycles while maintaining data quality and integrity.
-3. The DataOps enabled pipeline is as follows:
-  - Identify & Collect: The first step in a DataOps enabled pipeline is identifying sources and source systems where the target data lives.
-  - Process: Once the source data is identified it needs to be processed and transformed into a form that can be analyzed or explored.
-  - Store: Using a data warehouse or a data lake is a typical storage option for organizations looking to serve transformed data.
-  - Problem Formulation: Once a business problem or opportunity for improvement is identified, the data has been landed and transformed, it is time to now frame this problem in an analytical context.
-  - Requirements: The first step of problem formulation would be to come up with hypotheses and requirements that would support this hypothesis.
-  - Explore: This step involves a lot of back and forth between the users or stakeholders that identified the problem or opportunity and analyzing the underlying data to evaluate relationships between data points.
-  - Analytical Framework Selection: The main aspect of the framework selection would be the underlying statistical model that is used to make the prediction or analysis, such as regression, classification or clustering.
-  - Modelling: This is where the features are engineered from the data, the model is trained and tested and finally packaged for the next stage of MLOps which is operationalization.
-  - Extract: In machine learning, features refer to characteristics relating to the proposed hypothesis.
-The goal is to extract features that contain information about or prove meaningful relationships with the target business problem or improvement opportunity.
-  - Train: Training is fitting a model to your train data set while maintaining optimal performance and meeting the requirements.
-  - Optimize: Using offline evaluation, your data team can rapidly iterate and optimize the model before going live.

 ## 2022/05/23
 - I attended a coaching session with Angelique to talk about my job-hunting process.
 The session helped me reflect on my past experience and know myself better.